Hemasonica774/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.
+1. mport the required libraries,read the data set.find the number of null data.
-2.
+2.Find the number of null data.
-3.
+3.Import sklearn library.
-4.
+4.Find y predict and plot the graph.

 ## Program:
 ```
 /*
 Program to implement the K Means Clustering for Customer Segmentation.
-Developed by:
+Developed by: Hemasonica.P
-RegisterNumber:
+RegisterNumber: 212222230048

 */
 ```